Trump asking about special prosecutor for Hunter Biden | Taiwan News

 A key question will be whether Rosen can stand up to presidential pressure — and potentially withering attacks — in the waning weeks of the Trump administration.
 If not, Rosen could be cast aside in favor of others more willing to do Trump’s bidding.

-Believing that a special counsel probe could wound a Biden administration before it even begins, Trump aides have urged the president to push for a special counsel, which would make it so the investigation can’t be easily stopped by the incoming president.
+Believing that a special counsel probe could wound a Biden administration before it even begins, Trump aides have urged the president to push for one, which would make it so the investigation can’t be easily stopped by the incoming president.
 No firm decision has been made.

 Trump announced that Barr would be stepping down from his position on Dec.
 23, amid lingering tension between the president and the attorney general over the Hunter Biden investigation.
 Trump was angry for days after learning that Barr knew of the Hunter Biden tax investigation before the election but did not disclose it.